 Several shady and shallow people try to profit, one after the other, from a physically deformed teenager whose face looks like a snout of a rodent and who lives hidden in a city garbage dump, alone and miserable.

 Sgt.
 Mike Kincaid of the French Foreign Legion learns, from a Riff prisoner, that an attack will soon be made by the villainous Hussin on the Legion's outpost of Tarfa.
 Kincaid volunteers ...
 See full summary »

 Sentimental story centers around a deaf-mute, Singer, and Mick, a teenager who lives in the house where he rents a room.
-Mick and Singer become friends, though they are separated by Singer's lack of communication ability and Mick's struggle with teenage traumas.
+Mick and Singer become friends, though they are separated by Singer's lack of communication ability and Mick's struggle with teenage problems.
 The lives of the people Singer touches are varied, linked only by their friendship with Singer.
-His friends include a deaf-mute, a drunk, a and a doctor.
+His friends include a deaf-mute, a drunk, and a doctor.
 Singer does his best to help those around him solve their problems, but who is there to help him solve his own?
 Written by

 Melissa Portell <firstname.lastname@example.org>